 Anti- Harassment | Stalking Protection Orders.
 A Lawyer’s | Attorney’s Perspective on these Civil Orders

-The truth is that in today’s society, taking matters into your own hands is generally against the law and generally puts you in a bad position with the law, police and judges in the long term.
-In order to make a problem relationship go away, you are left to Petitioning and winning a civil Order of Protection unless the police will arrest someone.
+The truth is that in today’s society, taking matters into your own hands puts you in a bad position with the law, police and judges in the long term.
+In order to make a problem relationship go away, or harassing conduct stop, you are left to filing a cease and desist letter or Petitioning and winning a civil Order of Protection unless the police will arrest someone.
 A valid civil Order of Protection functionally shifts the police and law to your side.
 Our lawyers have represented clients involved in anti-harassment protection orders originating from neighbor disputes, family disputes, employee assaults and disputes, harassment based on discrimination, stalking, interfamily disputes and disputes and harassment coming out of schools and colleges.

 Where do you file an Anti-Harassment | Stalking Protection Order?

 Anti- Harassment | Stalking Protection Orders can be filed by any person or on behalf of a child under the age of 18.
 In general, they are usually filed and litigated in the local district court but can also be filed in Superior Court that handles the part of the county where the petitioner resides.
 However, there are times when it must be filed in Superior Court. (with some exceptions requiring you to file in Superior Court) The petitioner may also file in:

 (1) The county where an act giving rise to the petition for a protection order occurred;

 (2) The county where a child to be protected by the order primarily resides;